 There are hundreds of books published and web sites that give very detailed information on radio propagation.
-This page provides links to some great sources for learning about propagation as well as widgets showing current propagation conditions.
+This page provides links to some sources for learning about propagation as well as applications showing current propagation conditions.

 N0HR: Understanding HF Radio Propagation Forecasts